fedora-riscv/releng/docs/source/sop_update_releng_docs.rst

 The documentation is now live.

 .. note::
-    This will require someone with permissions to push to the master branch for the releng repository.
+    This will require someone with permissions to push to the rawhide branch for the releng repository.
 If you are curious whom all has this ability, please refer to the :doc:`Main Page <index>` and contact someone from the "Team Composition"